lrynek/design-patterns/sfcasts/command_coding.md

 # Adding Actions to the Game - Chapter 3

 The game development department asked for a new feature "make the game more interactive".
-Instead of running battles automatically, they want the player to be able to choose what action to perform at the start of the turn.
+Stakeholders are funny...
+So, instead of running battles automatically, they want the player to be able to choose what action to perform at the start of the turn.
 Right now, our game only supports the **attack** action, so to make it more real we'll **also** add a couple more actions.
 **Heal** and **Surrender** action.